BraghinAndrea/GSoC2025-project-log/reports.md

 Worked on updating k_parse.cpp to discard non-geometry cards using the default case for cleaner parsing as suggested.
 Needs testing
 # September 18th
 Updated k_parser.cpp.
 Included THERMAL, XFEM and MISC options.
 Changed the default logic in switch statement.
 Updated the [pull request](https://github.com/BraghinAndrea/brlcad/commit/f00e69b34d862a33c925656da99dd6c4ff3582f2).
+# September 19th
+Testing with different keyword files, multiple SECTION_SHELL with and without titles or options.
+Some issues arise whit multiple sections in a file, each one with a title.